 for the organizations they serve.

-By implementing and promoting volunteer incentives, companies, employees, and nonprofits all benefit—creating
+By implementing and promoting volunteer incentives, companies, employees, and nonprofits all benefit.
+This creates

 a cycle of engagement, support, and impact that strengthens communities and fosters positive change.